kzhangnd/bible-verse/jsfrontend/README.md

         1.Click MyFavorites button from home page.
         2.Type Chapter Number "1" into "Enter Chapter Number" textbox.
         3. Type Verse Number "1" into "Enter Verse Number" textbox.
         4. Click "Delete from My Favorites" button.
+Alternatively, the user may click an "X" button beside each verse to delete the verse.